EdgyEdgemond/changelog-gen/README.md

   Add a date on the version line, use [strftime and strptime format codes](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).
   The format string can include any character, a space is included between the version tag and the date tag.

-  When using in `setup.cfg` be sure to protect the `%` signs (see example bellow) and be mindful about spacing as the string is taken straight from the `=` sign.
+  When using in `setup.cfg` be sure to protect the `%` signs (see example below) and be mindful about spacing as the string is taken straight from the `=` sign.

   Also available as `--date-format` (e.g. `--date-format '%Y-%m-%d'`).

   Example: